A solar charge controller MPPT is a more sophisticated and efficient way of harnessing power from a panel and using it to charge a flat-battery.

-On the other hand a MPPT controller effectively decouples the battery at 11V from the panel at say 17V, harvesting more power.
+On the other hand a MPPT controller effectively decouples the battery at 11 volts from the panel at say 45V, harvesting more power.

-Heat losses in the cabling is equal to the current squared times the resistance.
+Heat-losses in the cabling is equal to the current squared times the resistance.

-By keeping the voltage in the cabling high at that of the panels instead of that of the battery, the current and the associated heat losses are minimised.
+By keeping the voltage in the cabling high at that of the panels instead of that of the battery, the current and the associated heat-losses are minimised.

-In effect, the MPPT keeps the panel voltage at its most efficient value known as the Vmp rather than allowing it to drop to that of the flat battery.
-This enables the PV to deliver the maximum charge current, known as Imp which would otherwise drop substantially along with the voltage.
+In effect the MPPT keeps the panel voltage at its most efficient value known as the Vmp rather than allowing it to drop to that of the flat battery.
+This enables the PV to deliver the maximum charge current, known as the Imp which would otherwise drop substantially along with the voltage.

 As a rule of thumb, the panel voltage should not be greater than that of the batteries by a factor of more than four.

-For example, I have a 48V system with four 12V batteries in series; thus I should not have more panels in series than would make up more than about 200V.
+For example I have a 48V system with four 12 volt batteries in series; thus I should not have more panels in series than would make up greater than about 200.

-In practice, it's not recommended that I use my MPPT at over 150V as the efficiency drops.
+In practice it's recommended that I not use my MPPT at over 150V as the efficiency drops.

-With electrical equipment I always purchase a device that is well within the specifications, rather than risk damaging it.
-However, MPPTs from a reputable company are have protection built into them for occasional spikes when the solar lens effect of a cloud comes into play, magnifying the irradiation considerably.
+With electrical equipment I always purchase a device that will operate well within the specifications, rather than risk damaging it.
+However, a MPPT from a reputable company has protection built into it for occasional spikes in voltage when the solar lens effect from a cloud comes into play, magnifying the irradiation considerably.

-In practice, on my west facing roof I have three 310W panels each with an open circuit voltage of around 46V, making 138V; I am well within the 150V limit even at extremes of temperature when Voc and Vmp can fluctuate.
+In practice, on my west-facing roof I have three 310W panels each with an open circuit voltage of around 46V, making 138 volts; I am well within the 150 limit even at extremes of temperature when Voc and Vmp can fluctuate.

 930W /48V = maximum of 19.4A

-But it only delivers about 90% of that because of various factors; internal resistance, the angle of the panels to the sun and moisture in the air; thus a 20A MPPT really is adequate.
-I might choose a 30A to be safe.
+But it only delivers about 90% of that because of various factors; internal resistance, the angle of the panels to the sun and moisture in the air.
+Thus a 20A MPPT really is adequate.
+I might choose a 30 amps to be safe.

 One can put two strings in parallel, thus I could put another identical row of three more panels; then I would need a 40A MPPT.

 It will need its own controller as at times the voltage would be quite different to those existing panels.

 Watch this space; however there are certain logistical considerations, the largest of which is a wife who doesn't want her garden ruined by yet another Bernard Preston experiment.

-So, your solar charge controller MPPT has the full name of maximum power point tracker.
+So your solar charge controller MPPT has the full name of maximum power point tracker.
 I think you now understand the meaning of the term.

 The controller in the picture above is the 20 amp version; how I wish I went straight to the 60A MPPT.
 Adding more panels in parallel meant getting another larger one; if you do it right from the start it hurts only once.
 You will expand your system if you build it yourself, believe you me.

-Alternatively, if you have no interest in such things, get a professional company in to advise, design and install it for you.
+Alternatively if you have no interest in such things, get a professional company in to advise, design and install it for you.

-Make sure you only deal with a reputable company; there are an awful lot of broken hearts around; mostly because they put in a Mickey Mouse solar generator.
+Make sure you only deal with a reputable company.
+There are an awful lot of broken hearts around; mostly because they put in a Mickey Mouse solar generator.
 I recommend NEVER putting in something less than a 48V system, a 60A MPPT and a 2kW inverter.

 But all of this is dependent on correctly extracting the maximum power from your panels, and for that you definitely need a solar charge controller MPPT.

-On the escarpment where they live, dense mists often sweep over their home in the summer for five days; it makes sense to stay connected to the grid.
+On the escarpment where they live, dense mists often sweep over their home in the summer for five days; it makes sense to stay connected to the utility.
 Going off the grid is something of a pipe dream for them.